stokesman/gutenberg/packages/components/src/color-palette/README.md

 ### `clearable`: `boolean`

 Whether the palette should have a clearing button.
+It’s strongly advised to not change this prop while the component is mounted as doing so can cause focus to be lost.
+The button may be safely disabled by using the `disableClearButton` prop.

 -   Required: No
 -   Default: `true`

+### `disableClearButton`: `boolean`

+Whether the clearing button is enabled or not.
+If this prop is set to `true` while the button has focus it will not be made disabled until it no longer has focus.

+-   Required: No

 ### `colors`: `PaletteObject[] | ColorObject[]`